Kangra painting: History

-This great art originated in Guler State, a small hill state in the Lower Himalayas in the first half of the 18th century when a family of Kashmiri painters trained in Mughal painting Style sought shelter at the court of Raja Dalip Singh (r.
+The Kangra art style originated in Guler State, a small hill princely state in the Lower Himalayas in the first half of the 18th century when a family of Kashmiri painters trained in the Mughal painting style sought shelter at the court of Raja Dalip Singh (r.
 1695–1741) of Guler.
-The rise of Guler Paintings started in what is known as the Early phase of Kangra Kalam.
+The rise of Guler paintings started in what is known as the Early phase of Kangra Kalam.
 The new arrivals mingled with the local artists and were greatly influenced by the atmosphere of the hills.
 Instead of painting flattering portraits of their masters and love scenes, the artistes adopted themes of eternal love between Radha and Krishna.
 The paintings were naturalistic and employed cool, fresh colors.
 The colors were extracted from minerals, vegetables, and possessed enamel-like luster.
 Verdant greenery of the landscape, brooks, springs were the recurrent images on the miniatures.

+The artistry of Kangra paintings was significantly advanced by Nainsukh and Manaku, sons of Pandit Seu, a painter from the Guler state.
+A group of artists, including Manku, Khushala, Kishan Lal, Basia, Purkhoo, and Fatoo, played important roles in the development and proliferation of this art form between the 18th and 19th centuries.

 Nainsukh (1710–1778), succeeded by two generations of his family workshop, introduced a distinctive style that combined Mughal elements with personal innovations.

-This style reached its zenith during the reign of Maharaja Sansar Chand Katoch (r.1776–1824) who was a great patron of Kangra art.
-Being a liberal patron, the painters working at his atelier received large commissions while others accepted a permanent settlement in the form of lands.
-Maharaja Sansar Chand was an ardent devotee of Krishna and used to commission artists to paint subjects based on the loves and life of Krishna.
+This style reached its zenith during the reign of Maharaja Sansar Chand Katoch (r.1776–1824), who was a great patron of Kangra art.
+Noted as a generous patron, the painters working at his atelier received large commissions while others accepted a permanent settlement in the form of lands.
+Chand Katoch was an ardent devotee of Krishna and used to commission artists to paint subjects based on the loves and life of Krishna.

 The Guler-Kangra art is the art of drawing and the drawing is precise and fluid, lyrical, and naturalistic.
 In these styles, the faces are well modeled and shaded so judiciously that they possess almost porcelain-like delicacy.

+In 2022, during a visit to the United States, Indian prime minister Narendra Modi gifted Kangra miniature paintings to US President Joe Biden.